openbmc/openbmc/poky/documentation/sdk-manual/extensible.rst

    $ source environment-setup-core2-64-poky-linux
    SDK environment now set up; additionally you may now run devtool to perform development tasks.
    Run devtool --help for further details.

+When using the environment script directly in a Yocto build, it can be run similarly:

+   $ source tmp/deploy/images/qemux86-64/environment-setup-core2-64-poky-linux

 Running the setup script defines many environment variables needed in order to use the SDK (e.g. ``PATH``,